zibhub/GNDMS/installation-guide/index.md

 explains itself.
 When you have finished the file must not contain any angle-brackets, the client will complain if that's not the case.

-### Running the test client
+### Running the Test Client

-Once the setup is complete, load a grid-proxy using:
+If you want to run the test client, first install GNDMS locally.
+Then edit `$GNDMS_SOURCE/etc/sliceInOutClient.properties` as you see fit, and load a grid-proxy using:

     grid-proxy-init